-In a traditional elementary school setting, if a student is struggling the parents have few options.
-One is to contact the teacher and hope that the teacher has the ability to help their child.
-The departmentalization model has a solution.
-Teachers at Loveland Classical Schools are required to meet together for one hour every day after school.
-This time is not meant to prepare lessons or grade papers.
-This time is for educational and academic improvement through departmental curriculum discussions, grade-level interdisciplinary discussions, or sessions on effective teaching.
-Several days are set aside specifically to discuss struggling students and how to best help them.
-A traditional elementary model has one teacher working for your student.
-At LCS, we have a team of teachers working toward the development of your student.
+In a traditional elementary school setting, if a student is struggling, the parents have few options.
+With departmentalization at Loveland Classical Schools, teachers are required to meet together every day after school.
+This time is set aside specifically for educational and academic improvement through grade-level discussions, departmental discussions on curriculum, parent communication, or sessions on effective teaching.
+Several days a month are set aside specifically to discuss struggling students and how to best help them.

 A crucial component of the departmentalization model is the Classroom Coordinator (CC).
 In each classroom in grades K-5, a CC remains with the class of students for the entire day as the teachers rotate through the classrooms.
 The CCs are the constant presence in the room, establish the relationship most familiar to younger students, and are a central contact point for parent communication.
 Also, the CC handles the transitions between classes so students are ready to begin class and class time is used most efficiently.

 The CCs are also another resource for the classroom so the teacher can better focus on instruction.
 For example, if a student scratches his/her knee, the CC can make sure that the student makes it to the health office.
 Or, if a student has a doctor’s appointment at 10:00, the CC ensures that the student is at front office to meet his/her parents for the appointment.
 In situations like these, the teacher is able to focus on teaching and the lesson.
 By assisting with the non-academic circumstances that arise in the day, the CC can save up to five minutes in a 45-minute class every day.
 This can add up to approximately 14 hours of instruction or 19 extra classes for the school year.